promptfoo/promptfoo/site/docs/red-team/index.md

 - **One-off runs**: Generate a comprehensive report that allows you to examine vulnerabilities and suggested mitigations.
 - **CI/CD integration**: Continuously monitor for vulnerabilities in your deployment pipeline, ensuring ongoing safety as your application evolves.

-Promptfoo is an open-source tool for red teaming LLMs that supports all the above.

 By systematically probing the LLM application, the end result is a report that quantifies the risk of misuse and provides suggestions for mitigation:

 ![llm red team report](/img/riskreport-1@2x.png)

+### White box vs black box testing

+White box testing of LLMs involves having full access to the model's architecture, training data, and internal weights.
+This enables highly effective attack algorithms like [greedy coordinate descent](https://github.com/llm-attacks/llm-attacks) and [AutoDAN](https://arxiv.org/abs/2310.04451).

+The downside of these white box attacks is that they tend to be slow and are adapted to specific characteristics of the model.
+Additionally, most developers are not building with models that are exposed via their weights, so this approach is not practical for most use cases.

+On the other hand, black box testing treats the LLM as a closed system, where only inputs and outputs are observable.
+This approach simulates real-world scenarios where attackers don't have insider knowledge.

+Both methods have their merits in red teaming:

+- White box testing can uncover deeper, structural vulnerabilities.
+- Black box testing is more representative of real-world attack scenarios and can reveal unexpected behaviors.

+For most developers and AppSec teams, black box testing is the most practical approach, especially because more easily incorporates the real world infra of RAGs and agents.

 ### Examples

-Promptfoo can generate a wide range of adversarial inputs to test various vulnerabilities:
+Promptfoo is an open-source tool for red teaming LLMs that supports all the above.
+It can generate a wide range of adversarial inputs to test various vulnerabilities:

 - [Harmful content](/docs/red-team/plugins/harmful/#examples): Examples of hate speech, offensive content, and other harmful outputs triggered in leading AI models.
 - [Broken object-level authorization (BOLA)](/docs/red-team/plugins/bola/#example-test-cases): Test cases for unauthorized access to resources belonging to other users.